davinchi96g/visa-challenge-petstore-davidg/README.md

 ## ▶️ How to Run the Tests

+A brief description of the automation project implementation can be found in the `README.md` file located inside the `visa-challenge-petstore-automation folder`

 ### 🧪 Functional Tests

 The project can run the automated tests using either **Gradle** or **Maven**